Roger Blin: Biography

 During the war, Blin was a liaison between the Resistance and the French Army.

 His extensive career as both director and actor in both film and theatre has been largely defined by his work and relationship with Artaud, Samuel Beckett and Jean Genet.
 In addition to being a close friend and confidant of Artaud during the latter's nine years of internment, he directed the first performances of Beckett's Waiting For Godot, Happy Days and Endgame as well as directing the initial performance of Genet's The Blacks and the controversial The Screens.
 Genet's key correspondences to Blin have been published by Editions Gallimard.
+Samuel Beckett, in a letter to George Duthuit, said that he thought Blin wasn't a great actor nor director, but he had a great love for the theater.

+In the 1970's Blin co-directed the clown performance, Les Assiettes with Philippe Gaulier.
+The performance starred Gaulier and Pierre Byland breaking 200 plates every night.
+The piece became a legendary hit in Paris, performing extensively at the Odéon Théâtre de l'Europe and touring internationally.

 The 1986 Faber and Faber publication, "Samuel Beckett: The Complete Dramatic Works" carries only three dedications from Beckett: "Endgame" is dedicated to Blin, while "Come and Go" is for John Calder, and "Catastrophe" is for Václav Havel.